Ecological, Environmental and Water Resources Engineering

 3. Doctoral Dissertation Fellowship 2007-08, University of Minnesota, Twin Cities, U.S.A.

-Assistant Professor (Tenure track with due credit of previous years, August 2015 –), Department of Civil & Environmental Engineering, West Virginia University, Morgantown, WV, USA.
+Assistant Professor (Tenure track with due credit for previous years done at FIU, August 2015 –July 2018), Department of Civil & Environmental Engineering, West Virginia University, Morgantown, WV, USA.

 Assistant Professor (Tenure track, August 2011 -August 2015 ), Department of Civil & Environmental Engineering, Florida International University, Miami, FL, USA.

-Research Scientist III (January 2010 – August 2011), ASRC Reserach & Technology Solutions (ARTS), USGS Earth Resources Observation and Science (EROS) Center, Sioux Falls, South Dakota, USA.
+Staff Scientist (January 2010 – August 2011), U.S. Geological Survey (USGS), through ASRC Research & Technology Solutions (Rank: Research Scientist III), USGS Earth Resources Observation and Science (EROS) Center, Sioux Falls, South Dakota, USA.

 Post-Doctoral Research Associate (July 2008 – Dec 2009), Joint Institute for the Study of the Atmosphere and Ocean, and School of Aquatic and Fishery Sciences, University of Washington, Seattle.